 top of page

-290: Beating the Odds - Ntsiki Byiela, Founder, Aslina Wines
+290: Beating the Odds through unbridled optimism, determination and self-belief - Ntsiki Biyela, Founder, Aslina Wines

 On Air with Ella - podcast episode 290

-SHE HAD EVERY OBSTACLE.
+SHE FACED EVERY OBSTACLE.
 SHE DID IT ANYWAY.

 I came across Aslina Wines at a wine tasting event featuring Black winemakers, and the sommelier was telling us a bit about her story.
 It was a story of beating ALL of the odds, and I knew immediately that I wanted Ntsiki to share her story with us.